This is a beautiful collection of Polychromatic Ornament prints by Albert Racinet, all in the Public Domain.

 For more vintage wallpaper designs, check out the William Morris patterns on Pictureboxblue.

-Don’t forget to check out the other printable patterns, art and design collections on Pictureboxblue.com.
+Don’t forget to check out the other printable patterns, art and design collections on Pictureboxblue.com, such as those of Christopher Dresser and William Morris.
+Also, these prints are on colour and pattern designs and these Art Nouveau animal designs.